Tuesday, August 6

-Outstanding Results for St Margaret’s School for Girls
+St Margaret’s School for Girls celebrates outstanding exam results

 Pupils and teachers from Scotland’s oldest girls’ school are today celebrating another year of impressive achievement following the publication of SQA examination results this morning.

-Excellent results at Advanced Higher were demonstrated by the pass rate of 96% (A-C grade) and with 90% of grades awarded at A or B grade.
+Exceptional results at Advanced Higher were demonstrated by the pass rate of 99% (A-C grade) and with 93% of grades awarded at A or B level.

-Head teacher Anna Tomlinson said: “We are very proud of the achievements of our girls and extend particularly warm wishes to our sixth year leavers who are now taking up places at an impressive range of universities to study subjects as diverse as drama, medicine, law, dentistry, history and politics, veterinary medicine and art, to name just a few.
+Head teacher Anna Tomlinson said: “We are very proud of the achievements of our girls and extend particularly warm wishes to our sixth year leavers who are now taking up places at an impressive range of universities to study subjects as diverse as medicine, veterinary medicine, economics, engineering and computer science, to name but a few.

 “Two of our leavers are heading off to the Royal Conservatoire of Scotland to pursue their musical passions, while several talented artists will begin their studies in Manchester and at Central St Martin’s School of Art in London.
 A significant proportion of leavers will be taking up places at the prestigious Russell Group of universities, including Oxford, Edinburgh and the London School of Economics.